Christopher Hundley has worked in communications/PR for over 17 years and still loves it.

-A high-profile lawsuit, an accounting scandal, an instance of workplace violence, or one of many other developments, can have a devastating impact on a business or nonprofit.
-The stress of reporters constantly calling you for comment about in incident of which you do not even have all the facts yet, can be overwhelming and paralyzing.
+A high-profile lawsuit, an accounting scandal, an instance of workplace violence, or one of many other developments can have a devastating impact on a business or nonprofit.
+The stress of reporters constantly calling you for comment about an incident of which you do not even have all the facts yet can be overwhelming and paralyzing.
 Depending on the nature of the scandal, there can be severe financial ramifications—ramifications that can worsen for as long as negative publicity engulfs the organization.
-It is critical that you plan for a variety of crisis scenarios, and are as ready as you can be when one hits.
+It is critical that you plan for a variety of crisis scenarios and are as ready as you can be when one hits.

-At the planning stage, develop an operating framework for how public relations will work with legal.
+This should be done during the planning stage.
 There is always a balance to be struck between transparency and risk of liability.
-Your legal team may be more cautious than you want to be have you tried to get ahead of the story.
+Your legal team may be more cautious than you want to be if have you tried to get ahead of the story.
 Know that before the crisis hits!
 Figure out what the line is in the most likely crisis scenarios so you have a good idea of what language is and is not off-limits.
 Otherwise, during a crisis, you will waste time arguing internally with legal about the most effective response from both a strategic and a tactical perspective.
 Use this planning process to explain to legal what to expect from your office during a crisis, especially if your legal team has not been through a public relations crisis before.
 They may not understand the importance of rapid response and treat your requests same as any other they receive.
 You can lose valuable time and control of the ability to influence the narrative in that time.

-Gather the facts.
-Reconfirm them.
-Then reconfirm them again.
 Sure, the phone may be ringing off the hook, but your public statements must be accurate.
 Both the credibility of your organization, and your own professional credibility, are on the line.
-If you share a version of events with a reporter, and have to call back with corrections five minutes after you hang up, and then call back a third time with new facts that contradict the first two versions, a reporter is going to question (1) whether something is being covered up; (2) whether you are the right person in your organization to be speaking to (or whether they should be directing their questions to your boss); or (3) whether the dysfunction you are demonstrating is indicative of larger organizational dysfunction that may have contributed to the crisis and should be a part of the story.
+If you share a version of events with a reporter and have to call back with corrections five minutes after you hang up, and then call back a third time with new facts that contradict the first two versions, a reporter is going to question whether something is being covered up, whether you are the right person in your organization to be speaking to (or whether they should be directing their questions to your boss), or whether the dysfunction you are demonstrating is indicative of larger organizational dysfunction that may have contributed to the crisis and should be a part of the story.

 "While an internal review by our Accounting department, and an external review from an independent auditor found that some internal accounting controls had not been followed, both reviews showed no evidence of intentional wrongdoing or financial malfeasance on the part of any XYZ organization staff member.
 Moreover, XYX organization was in full compliance with all relevant State and local regulations and laws.
 Nevertheless, XYZ organization has already begun a refresher training program for fiscal staff designed to ensure strict adherence to internal accounting controls and all State and local regulations and laws."